Warren Rychel

 Warren Stanley Rychel (born May 12, 1967) is a Canadian former professional ice hockey left winger who played thirteen seasons of Pro hockey including nine seasons in the National Hockey League.
-Rychel is currently a Pro Scout with the Edmonton Oilers Hockey Club.
+Rychel is currently the Pro Scouting Director with the Edmonton Oilers Hockey Club.

 Playing career

-Rychel was primarily an enforcer, and thus drew 1,422 career penalty minutes and did not score many goals.
-He only scored 38 goals and 77 points in his NHL career.
+Rychel was primarily an enforcer drawing 1,422 career penalty minutes.
+He scored 38 goals and 77 points in his NHL career.
 However, he did have a few memorable offensive outbursts, especially in the Stanley Cup playoffs.

 In the 1991 playoffs, after playing the whole season in the minor leagues, Rychel was called up to play with the Chicago Blackhawks and had only two games of previous NHL experience.
 He managed to score a goal and four points in only three games.
 In the 1993 playoffs, Rychel was playing with the Los Angeles Kings, and that season had played his first full season in the NHL.
-He scored 6 goals and 13 points in 23 playoff games, including two game-winning goals, and once again helped his team to the Stanley Cup Finals.
+He scored 6 goals and 13 points in 23 playoff games, including two game-winning goals, and once again helped his team to the Stanley Cup Final.
 However, Rychel did manage to win the Stanley Cup in 1996 when he was playing with the Colorado Avalanche.
 Rychel retired from the NHL in 1999.